 But, by the summer of 2018, I felt the winds of change blowing.
 A number of life events, coupled by my experiences in music, made me want to take this platform another step higher.
 I decided that I needed to go to an “industry town” to do that, as it would be the only way to connect our content and the artists it serves to the greater musical world.

 So, I re-branded LVU as Underground Music Collective in November 2018, to help us provide content and resources that are applicable to music professionals around the world.
 From there, I packed up whatever would fit in my car and hauled on down to Nashville in search of a new adventure.
-I’ve loved my time in Music City so far, and I look forward to getting to know this city and the people in it even more as the months and years progress.
+Indeed, it’s been a beautiful one so far — my Nashville experience continues to demand the best from me, every single day.
+I look forward to continuing to grow here, for months and years to come!

 When I’m not at a show or in the lab creating UMC content, you might find me getting my #GAINZ on at the local gym, or you might even catch me singing, once in a blue moon.
 My most important role in the world, however, is as the proud uncle to four amazing kids back home.
 I want my time in Nashville – and everything that has led to it – to show them that they can go out and create the lives they want from scratch.